-The softness of a fabric also depends on how the threads are spun or treated before being woven into sheets.
-If coarser threads are used, a high thread count bed sheet may feel coarser than one with a lower thread count, but still has finer threads.
-As such, you may sometimes be unable to tell the difference between Egyptian cotton and high quality normal cotton.
+Fabric softness depends a lot on how the cotton threads are spun or treated before they're turned into sheets.
+If coarser threads are used in weaving, a high thread count bed sheet won't feel much different to one with a lower thread count.